 User Experience (UX) Design

-The user workflow is largely informed by UX and usability research findings, which allow UX designers to build prototypes and product maps based on specific end-user needs.
+UX and usability research findings largely inform the user workflow.
+These findings allow UX designers to build prototypes and product maps based on specific end-user needs.

 UX design documents typically include: